 Our top investment advisors can assist you in selecting high quality ETFs that are right for you and your needs.

-A mutual fund is a type of investment vehicle, which is often considered a good entry point for newer, individual investors.
+A mutual fund is a type of investment vehicle that is often considered a good entry point for newer, individual investors.
 Like other types of funds, mutual funds pool monies from a large group of investors and invest these funds across a diverse selection of stocks, bonds and other securities.
 Each investor in a mutual fund owns a portion of the fund and shares proportionally in the fund’s gains or losses.

-Mutual funds are administered by professional money managers, who invest the pooled capital in an effort to grow the net asset value of the fund.
+Mutual funds are administered by professional money managers who invest the pooled capital in an effort to grow the net asset value of the fund.
 Net asset value (or NAV) is defined as the total value of all securities in the fund’s portfolio, minus any liabilities.
-At the end of each trading day the fund’s NAV per share (or NAVPS) is calculated by dividing the total NAV by the number of shares the fund has outstanding.
+At the end of each trading day, the fund’s NAV per share (or NAVPS) is calculated by dividing the total NAV by the number of shares the fund has outstanding.
 Shares in the fund can be purchased at the current NAVPS.
 Most mutual funds regularly pay out capital gains to shareholders.
 These payouts, just as with stocks, are called dividends.
 Investors can also sell their shares back to the fund at the current NAVPS.

 Understanding different types of mutual funds